 Manpower is needed and for individuals and groups looking for a way to serve, this is a great option for getting boots on the ground.
 The mayor, county sheriff, and national guard are coordinating the effort, but they are calling for more help.
 Flint has close to 100,000 residents, and 40% of Flint’s population lives below the poverty line.
 Water was already a major need before all this happened, but now even more so.

-**Update- water is not being delivered door to door right ow.
-Instead there are water distribution sites in every ward.
-Although a judge has recently ruled that distribution sites are not enough and home delivery must renew.**
+**Update- water is NOT being delivered door to door right ow.
+Instead there are water distribution sites in around the city.**

 4) DONATE WATER.

 Water donated can be taken to the Food Bank of Eastern Michigan or the Mission of Hope church/shelter.
 There are others, but those are two of the best.
 If you aren’t in Flint, check your area as several cities are coordinating donation efforts to bring water to Flint.

 5) DONATE MONEY TO A CHARITY HELPING WITH EFFORT.

 This allows local organizations to purchase water, filters, and supplies that are needed.
 The United Way of Genesee County is one great possibility and here’s their link to donate.
 Click here.

 “The United Way of Genesee County has set up this fund for the purchase of filters, bottled water, emergency support services and prevention efforts.
 100% of the fund is used for these projects and no Administrative Fee is assessed.”